 Throughout the 60’s Britain would be gripped in what would become known as Dalekmania which at one point even topped Beatlemania!

 The show would continue to remain one of the most popular in the United Kingdom throughout most of its 26 year run.
 Sadly William Hartnell was not a well man when he played the role and was eventually forced to quit after just 3 years.
-The writers got round this by revealing that the Doctor had the power to change his entire body when he was mortally wounded.
-This process would become known as regeneration and it would later be revealed that the Doctor could do this 12 times allowing him to have 13 different bodies.
+The writers got round his departure by revealing that the Doctor had the power to change his entire body when he was mortally wounded.
+This process would become known as regeneration and it would later be revealed that the Doctor could do this 12 times, allowing him to have 13 different bodies.

 Whenever the Doctor regenerates though his entire appearance and outer persona change, he is still the same man underneath.
 Same consciousness, same memories, same core personality.